Kongloner/SegFinder/README.md

  `--min_TPM`: if there exist the contig whose TPM is less than this value, the cluster it is in will be removed (default 200).

- `--incontig`: the sequence ID of the rdrp you want to look up (equivalent to the library_ID).

  ## Outputs
 #### (1) `processed_data` Folder: RNA virus RdRP files found in the library